department-of-veterans-affairs/va.gov-team/products/ask-va/research/Guidelines/Guide to observing.md

 * Clear your space, find your headphones and mute distractions, like Slack notifications.
 * Sign in to Zoom and change the display name to your first or preferred name.
 * Open (or join) `#feedback-backchannel` on DSVA Slack and find the thread for your session.
-* If you signed up to take notes during the session:
-    * open the notes board in Mural (you can find a link in the meeting invitation or `#feedback-backchannel` thread)
+* Open the notes board in Mural (you can find a link in the meeting invitation or `#feedback-backchannel` thread).
+Find your session.
-    * find your session on the board

 ## At the start of the session